-This article appeared in the August 2, 1993 issue of Forbes Magazine.
+This article appeared in the August 2, 1993 issue of Forbes Magazine, shortly before the provisions of the Television Decoder Circuitry Act took effect.
 It was written by Joseph R. Garber.

 Nowadays personal computer software can understand the spoken word and translate speech into digital commands.
 Does that mean PCs will put court reporters out of business?
 Not likely.
 In these litigious times, legal transcription is a growth industry that consumes all the talent and all the technology available.
 Far from replacing court reporters, therefore, PCs will make them more productive.